ncomendant/wasm_mutex/README.md

+*This library is now deprecated.
+Please consider using an alternative, such as [tokio::sync::Mutex](https://docs.rs/tokio/latest/tokio/sync/struct.Mutex.html).*

 # wasm_mutex

 `wasm_mutex::Mutex` is specifically used for single-threaded WebAssembly applications.
 Similar to `std::sync::Mutex`, the data can be accessed through `lock` or `try_lock`, which guarantees that the data is only ever accessed when the mutex is locked.